nathanfieldsteel/nathanfieldsteel.github.io/_posts/2022-05-25-Primality-Testing-in-OCaml-I.md

                    |> List.length
 ```

-Asking for `prime_pi 1_000_000` (accurately) gives `78498`, so we can be reasonably assured of the correctness of our code (Although this took about a minute to run on my system.
-If we were actually interested in the prime counting function itself, this would not be the best way to implement it).
+Asking for `prime_pi 1_000_000` gives the correct value of `78498`, so we can be reasonably assured of the correctness of our code (Though if we were actually interested in the prime counting function itself, this would not be the best way to implement it).

+Finally, we'll briefly compare our first naïve implementation to the version with optimizations, by using both of them to test primality of the first \\(10^7\\) integers.
+The naïve implementation runs in `964.78` seconds, while the version with lazy evaluation and the \\(6k \pm 1\\) heuristic runs in `31.58` seconds, a roughly \\(30\\) times speedup (mostly because of the lazy evaluation).
+We'll put off the more serious benchmarking until we have more sophisticated primality tests to compare against.